SE2-GROUP-P12/SPG/Documentation/retrospective.md

         - Create subgroups in order to have a better alignment between fe and be for a specific task
         - Define the tasks assignments before starting development
         - Have at least stable development branch
+        - Create at most one level of subtasks

 - One thing you are proud of as a Team!!
     - We did useful docs in the design phase
     - Everyone has learnt something new
-    - Morale is high as always
+    - Morale is high as always, the team is positive about improvements that could be done